Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Brute-Force

-We remark that, in practice, $f$ and $b$ make use of random hash functions $h(\cdot,\cdot)$ (see \Cref{sec:hash-functions}).
-For example, the value $v_i$ can directly be the seed for $h$ such that the bucket $B_i$ can be placed successfully, i.e., all its keys $x$ mapped to output values $h(x,v_i)$.
-Then the function $f$ itself would be $f(x) := h(x,V[b(x)]) \bmod n$, where the bucket assignment function could instead be $b(x) := h(x,s) \bmod t$ for a randomly chosen seed $s$.
-The approaches we review in this section, as outlined in \cref{tab:bucketPlacementMethods}, use a more sophisticated definition for $f$ and $b$.

 \myparagraph{FCH\@.} FCH \cite{fox1992faster} is the first perfect hash function construction that uses the bucket placement idea.
 It uses $t = \lceil cn/(1+\log_2 n) \rceil$ buckets, where $c > \log_2 e$ is a parameter that trades space usage for construction speed.
 To further amplify the effect that the first buckets are easier to place, FCH uses a bucket assignment function that produces a \emph{skewed} distribution of bucket sizes: it hashes 60\% of the keys to 30\% of the buckets.
+The information $v_i$ used for placing a bucket consists of two parts, $d_i$ and $s_i$.
 For each bucket $B_i$, a displacement value $d_i \in [n]$ is determined so that all the keys $x$ in $B_i$ are placed and assigned hash values $(h(x,s_i)+d_i) \bmod n$.
 In the following (and in \Cref{tab:bucketPlacementMethods}), we refer to this form of hash function as \emph{additive displacement}.
 The seed $s_i \in \{0,1\}$ gives more flexibility during the search for bucket $B_i$: if all of the displacements cause collisions for $s_i=0$, FCH repeats the search for $s_i=1$.
 If both seeds do not work, the construction fails.

 To accelerate the identification of $d_i$, an auxiliary data structure formed by two integer arrays, taking $\Theta(n \log n)$ bits overall, is used to maintain the output values available in $[n]$ during the search.
 Given a random available output value $p \in [n]$, $d_i$ is computed by ``aligning'' an arbitrary key of $B_i$, say $x_i$, to $p$: let $q = h(x_i,s_i)\bmod n$, then $d_i = (p-q) \bmod n$.
 This random alignment is rather critical for the search as it guarantees that all output values have the same probability to be occupied.
 On the other hand, this auxiliary structure has to be updated as well during the search, involving some extra cache misses.

 Since each displacement $d_i$ can be coded in $\lceil\log_2 n \rceil$ bits, all the pairs $\{(s_i,d_i)\}$ are stored in an array of $t(1+\lceil\log_2 n\rceil)$ bits.
 It follows that FCH uses about $c$ bits/key.
 By decreasing the number of buckets, it is possible to lower the space usage at the cost of a larger construction time.
 However, in practice it is unfeasible to go below $2.5$ bits/key for large values of $n$.
 On the other hand, FCH shines for its very fast query time because the pair $(s_i,d_i)$ is coded in fixed-width.
 That is, FCH just spends one memory access per query (plus some inexpensive bit manipulations), which is optimal.